linz/linz_basemaps/README.md

 ######*FileGDB to PostgreSQL Database Conversion*

+Once all vector data is obtained, users need to load and convert the File Geodatabase layers to Postgres tables.
+The following describes this process.

 FileGDB tables cannot be imported directly to PostgreSQL databases.
-In Windows, using ogr2ogr command line tool from the GDAL package via the OSGeo4W shell accomplishes this task.
-Linux users may simply run ogr2ogr if GDAL is properly installed.
-Importing FileGDB to the PostgreSQL is completed using the following command line functions:
+In Windows, using ogr2ogr command line tool via the OSGeo4W shell accomplishes this task.
+Linux users may simply run ogr2ogr in the terminal if GDAL is properly installed.
+Importing FileGDB to the PostgreSQL is completed using the following command line functions (be sure to change directories to the folder containing the data):

 Windows: